-We are repairing the vestibules at Simard and at the corner of FSS to address water infiltration and drainage issues.
-This will involve removing the metal floor grills, removing the tiles and chipping away the top layers of cement, replacing the drain pans, repairing any damage to the concrete, and reinstating the vestibules.
-We will also install a new roof over the Simard vestibule, with improved drainage, and make repairs to the path outside the entrance.
+We repaired the Simard vestibule to address water infiltration and drainage issues.
+A high volume of water was making its way into the vestibule by way of snow melting off peoples’ boots and it was more than the drain pan below could handle; in order to address this, we upgraded the drain pan systems.
+This involved removing the metal floor grills, removing the tiles, chipping away the top layers of cement, replacing the drain pans, repairing any damage to the concrete, and reinstating the vestibules.
+We also installed a new roof over the vestibule, with improved drainage, and made repairs to the path outside the entrance.

 Questions and Answers

 Update: Part of the work undertaken this summer did not meet Facilities’ standards.
 The concrete steps will be demolished and rebuilt, other deficiencies addressed, and the remainder of the project completed.

 Updated: Simard’s main entrance will be closed from Monday, October 23 to Friday, October 27, 2017; pedestrians will be redirected to the side entrances, such as the one beneath the raised walkway into Simard.

 What can we expect in terms of noise?